haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 <br>

-**Note** that you can also upload a zip archive of a workflow containing a configuration file named `workflow.cfg` and all corresponding files (e.g: pdb structures, restraints files, topological parameters, ...).
+**Note** that you can also upload a zip archive of a workflow containing a configuration file named `workflow.cfg` and all corresponding files (e.g.: pdb structures, restraints files, topological parameters, etc.).
 Workflow archives presented in this tutorial are available in `workflows/webapp-workflows/`.

 ### Loading haddock3 runs

-The web application also allows one to upload a pre-computed run, allowing to enjoy the graphical interface to navigate thought the docking results.
+The webapp also allows you to upload a pre-computed run, so you can navigate through the docking results with ease thanks to the graphical interface.
-Under the `Upload` menu, one can upload two types of zip archives:
+Under the `Upload` menu, you can upload two types of zip archives:

-* **Workflow**: a zip archive containing a configuration file named `workflow.cfg` and all corresponding files (e.g: pdb structures, restraints files, topological parameters, ...)
+* **Workflow**: a zip archive containing a configuration file named `workflow.cfg` and all corresponding files (e.g.: pdb structures, restraints files, topological parameters, etc.)
 * **Run**: a zip archive of the run.

 <details style="background-color:#DAE4E7">
  <summary>
-  <b><i>How to generate a zip archive a the run? </i></b> <i class="material-icons">expand_more</i>
+  <b><i>How to generate a zip archive of a run?</i></b> <i class="material-icons">expand_more</i>
  </summary>
 <br>